NITDgpOS/cat-forum/README.markdown

 * User login and authentication using `devise` gem and facebook login using `omniauth-facebook`
 * A loose search interface using the `pg_search` gem.

+## !!
+Important !!
+We have recently changed our default branch to `master` which was `github_master` previously.
+Please update your repo to reflect the same.
+All stable changes will be merged to the `master` henceforth.

 ## Prerequisites

 ### Ruby